-Tres-Or expanded the project by purchasing the Destor claim block (277 ha) located just north of and adjoining the past producing Duquesne Mine property.
-In December, 2010 the Company purchased 100% interest in the Destor claim block.
-During the year ended February 29, 2016, the Company wrote-off acquisition cost of \$23,088 due to the Destor claims as all title have expired and the Company will not be pursuing this property any further.
+In December 2010, Tres-Or expanded the project and purchased 100% interest in the Destor claim block (277 ha) located just north of and adjoining the past producing Duquesne Mine property.
+During the year ended February 29, 2016, the Company wrote-off acquisition cost of \$23,088 and the Destor claim titles have expired.

 The Duparquet-Destor property was covered by an airborne survey comprised of 388.2 line-kilometres of data acquired using a high resolution time-domain technology flown between December 2010 and February 2011.
 The helicopter survey was flown at flight line spacing of 100 metres across the entire Duparquet-Destor property.
 The survey is meant to provide high resolution electromagnetic and magnetic data for the direct detection and delineation of sulphide-associated gold occurrences and facilitate the mapping of bedrock lithologies and structure which in turn influence the emplacement mineralization.
 While it is not expected that quartz-vein type auriferous mineralization would give discrete EM conductors, electromagnetic anomalies were examined in order to locate any possible sulphide deposits and any conductive faults or shears that could serve as conduits or host units for gold mineralization such as the gold-bearing splay faults originating from the Porcupine-Destor Fault.
-Four specific target areas representing anomalous conductivity coupled with geologic structure as interpreted from the magnetics have been identified as priority target areas for ground follow-up.
-Further work is recommended.
+Four specific target areas representing anomalous conductivity coupled with geologic structure as interpreted from the magnetics have been identified as priority target areas for follow-up work.